-Only 57 have appeared on the secondary market, of which 34 have sold.
+Only 61 have appeared on the secondary market, of which 38 have sold.
 His record price is $78,000 for an untitled 1990 work measuring 120 x 85 cm sold at Lawson-Menzies in June 2006 (Lot 58), which fell within the estimated $70,000-$90,000 price range.
 This was more than twice the price achieved for his next highest result at the time.
 Kutu 1989 measuring just 120 x 60 cm sold for $35,750 in Sotheby’s July 2004 sale.
-Yet when the same work reappeared at auction in 2013 in the Bonham's sale of the Grundy collection it re-sold for just $41,480, a very significant loss indeed.
 His most spectacular success at auction was for Artists Country 1990 estimated by Sotheby’s to sell for $8,000-12,000 in its June 1998 sale (Lot 209).
-This complex 120 x 85 cm work that had featured in the artists exhibition with his wife Eubena Nampijin at Gallerie Gabrielle Pizzi eight years earlier sold for $32,200 and still occupies the artists seventh highest record.2015 was a very good year for this artist with 4 of the 6 works on offer selling.
-Of these three entered his top ten results.
+This complex 120 x 85 cm work that had featured in the artists exhibition with his wife Eubena Nampijin at Gallerie Gabrielle Pizzi eight years earlier sold for $32,200 and still occupies the artists seventh highest record.
+2015 was a very good year for this artist with 4 of the 6 works on offer selling.
+Of these, three entered his top ten results.
 A new second highest mark was set when Artist's Country (Iirrawilli) 1989 sold for $48,800 at Mossgreen's Alan Boxer Collection sale.
 Another work in the Laverty sale at Deutscher & Hackett became the new third highest result when sold for $45,600.
-And thr peter Elliott sale at Mossgreen saw Artist's Country (Wantjanmurra) 1992 sell for $39.040, Wilmmitji's 5th highest result to date.
+And the peter Elliott sale at Mossgreen saw Artist's Country (Wantjanmurra) 1992 sell for $39.040, Wilmmitji's 5th highest result to date.

 All of Wimmitji’s highest selling works were created prior to 1992 and all are less than 120 x 90 cms in size.
 Provenance is not an issue here, as Wimmitji painted his entire oeuvre for Warlayirti artists which sold his works through highly reputable galleries, principally in Sydney and Melbourne.

 While Wimmitji’s works have only recently begun to perform well at auction.
 They are rare and collectors have just woken to the fact that it is a fortunate collector indeed that has one in their collection.
 They are greatly undervalued in today’s market.
 He, along with Sunfly Tjampitjin, were the most senior male participants in the earliest days of the Balgo Hills art centre, which was established in 1986.
-He painted for less than ten years, as he was blind and very frail in his last few years.
+He painted for less than ten years, as he was blind and very frail toward the end of his life.
 Paintings created between 1989 (by which time he had grasped and become highly accomplished in the medium) and 1993 (when his eyesight began to fail him) number no more than 50 works, all of which will, in time, come to be recognised as masterpieces of the formative period of Kukatja and Wangkajunga art.

 Despite speaking little, if any, English, Wimmitji’s intimate knowledge of his country and Dreaming narratives proved extremely helpful in assisting Ronald and Catherine Berndt (1989) with their book The Speaking Land: Myth and Story in Aboriginal Australia.
 He also worked with Father Anthony Peile to compile the Kukatja dictionary and various articles on medical subjects.